simonwu53/RoadSurfaceRecognition/README.md

 Shan Wu; Amnir Hadachi.

 ### Citation
-If you use our implementation in an academic work, please cite:
+If you use our implementation or our data in an academic work, please cite:

 Preprint version of the paper is [here]().